Berib/thee_picks/README.md

 ## Installation
 1. Clone this repository
-2. Create a virtual environment:
+2. Create and activate a virtual environment:
    ```
    python -m venv .venv
    ```